 Interests: I study the physics of fluid and sediment dynamics, primarily as it applies to the reshaping of ocean coasts by waves and currents.
 I'm developing new techniques to make quantitative measurements in the harsh nearshore environment, as well as ways to combine such measurements with models in order to improve understanding and forecasts.

 Potential Projects: I'm looking for students with strong quantitative skills and an interest in ocean physics, to participate in one of two potential projects.
-(1) Using a new/prototype high-resolution acoustic Doppler instrument to run bench-scale experiments on turbulent fluid-sediment dynamics.
-Results will lay the groundwork for future ocean/flume experiments, although a summer deployment is not certain.
-(2) Developing UAV ("drone") techniques for measuring waves on beaches.
-This project would involve building a Video/Lidar/IMU instrument package, and performing test flights at an Oregon beach.
-Results will be combined with an existing modeling system to estimate nearshore currents, e.g. hazardous rip currents.
-Students on either project would use/build skills in signal processing (using Matlab), programming (e.g. Arduino), and hands-on design/fabrication of scientific equipment.
+(1) Using a new high-resolution acoustic Doppler instrument to run bench-scale experiments on turbulent fluid-sediment dynamics.
+Results will lay the groundwork for future ocean/flume experiments, although a summer deployment is not likely.
+(2) Developing UAS ("drone") techniques for measuring waves on beaches.
+This project involves collecting data in UAS test flights at an Oregon beach, and analyzing new and existing data.
+Students on either project will use/build skills in signal processing, programming (e.g. Matlab, Python, C, Verilog), and hands-on design/fabrication of scientific equipment.

 2011, Ph.D., Geography, Kings College London